 Do you authentically love what you’re doing?
 Are you turned on and enthusiastic about your life’s work or services?
 What is the heart of your business?

 First, you need to know your natural gifts and talents.
-There are many tools, tests or assessments which can provide insights.
+There are many tools, tests, or assessments which can provide insights.
 Life experience alone gives clues.
 Undoubtedly, Human Design provides an accurate road map to follow.
 What is it that you love to do?
 How do you like to help people?
 Are you good with numbers and facts?
 Do you love animals?
 Are you passionate about food, decorating, medicine, research?

 Once you’ve identified your passions and accessed your skills, integrate them into a service/product for others to establish an income or an empire for yourself.
 The explosion of the pet industry is a great example.
-Money spent on pets and pet supplies have more than doubled in the last decade.
+Money spent on pets and pet supplies has more than doubled in the last decade.
 This trend provided an opportunity for one of my clients to take her love of animals to establish and maintain a successful pet care business, as it has for 1000’s of others.

 As stated, Marketing is about finding your unique abilities and being able to communicate these to others effectively.
-What are your unique abilities?

 3. Be seen as an expert